-Self Blue/ Lavender Ameraucana Hatching Eggs
+Self Blue/ Lavender Ameraucana Fertile Eggs

 This beautiful breed of chicken lay blue eggs and are an excellent egg laying breed.
 They originated in the USA and are a difficult breed of chicken to obtain but are growing in popularity.
 This breed is docile and people friendly.
 They will bear confinement well but prefer to free range.